ietf-gitwg/using-github/draft-thomson-git-using-github.md

 # Acknowledgments

 This work wouldn't have been possible without the hard work of those people who have trialled use of GitHub at the IETF.
+Alia Atlas contributed significant text to an earlier version of this document.

 The experiences of the CORE WG in {{core}} were contributed by Carsten Bormann.
 The experiences of the QUIC WG in {{quic}} were contributed by Lars Eggert.